 OK, getting back to the holiday cookie sacks this year, I’ve changed the sacks up just a bit this year by using contrasting fabrics so that the top of the cookie sack is different from the lower portion.

-Start by cutting two strips from each fabric that measures @6-inches wide by 25-1/2 inches long.
+Start by cutting two strips from each fabric that measures @6-inches wide by 13 inches long (if using contrasting fabrics.

-With right sides together, sew two contrasting fabrics together along the 6-inch edge.
+With right sides together, sew two contrasting fabrics together along the shorter, 6-inch edge.

 Use a 1/4-inch seam allowance.